-(v) Non-Executive Directors' Remuneration
+(iv) Non-Executive Directors' Remuneration

-A remuneration pool of up to \$500,000 for the payment of Non-Executive directors was approved by shareholders at the Annual General Meeting held in November, 2011.
-Total Non-Executive Directors remuneration including superannuation paid at the statutory prescribed rate for the year ended 31 July 2013 was \$254,660, which is within the approved amount.
+A remuneration pool of \$500,000 for the payment of Non-Executive directors was approved by shareholders at the Annual General Meeting held in November, 2011.
+Total Non-Executive Directors remuneration including superannuation paid at the statutory prescribed rate for the year ended 31 July 2014 was \$248,216, which is within the approved amount.